-The support of parents/carers and families is essential in helping students reach their potential and ensure they get the most from their time at College.
-For many students, this may be their first time living away from home.
-Initially this may seem daunting for both students and their families, but students settle very quickly into college life and relish the range of opportunities, fun, friendships and freedom on offer.
+The support of parents and families is essential in helping students reach their potential and ensure they get the most from their time at college.
+Students settle very quickly into College life and relish the range of opportunities, fun, friendships and freedom on offer.
 Alongside this autonomy and freedom comes an understanding of responsibility, for both themselves and those around them.

 Staff will encourage students to be respectful, kind and supportive to others.
-All students are expected to follow a Code of Conduct, which will be explained to them when they start College.
+All students are expected to follow a Code of Conduct, which will be explained to them when they start college.